 aloo pakora quick video recipe (29 second video)

-aloo pakora recipe - crisp golden batter coated fried potato slices.
+aloo pakora recipe - crisp golden batter coated fried potato fritters.

 - 1 medium to large potato (aloo)